 Personnel (31.5 positions)

 1010 - General Fund \$4,964,752

 0&M

 1010 - General Fund \$596,276

-1 otal \$5,561,028
+Total \$5,561,028

-#1 Address Systemic Racism and Social Inequities in Animal Welfare

-Historically, the animal welfare sector has perpetuated systemic racism and punished animal guardians with limited resources by viewing poverty through the lens of neglect, leading to animal seizure rather than support, and by making adoption inaccessible to people with limited means.
+#1 Address Systemic Racism and Social Inequities in Animal Welfare than support, and by making adoption inaccessible to people with limited means.
 Having the transformative love of an animals in one's life shouldn't be a privilege.
 Because pets are considered family members, the animal welfare sector needs systemic change to help animals without removing them from their communities, homes, and families.